unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 You have studied languages of computers, gaining the following benefits:
 - Increase your Wit score by 1, to a maximum of 20.
 - You can read any computer code and understand its purpose.
-- You can with a Science or Tinker check (your choice) alter the code of a machine that you have control over to a reasonable degree.
+- You can with a Science or Engineering check (your choice) alter the code of a machine that you have control over to a reasonable degree.
 For example you can recode a defensive turret to attack your enemies, or reprogram a hostile robot act a butler droid.
 The amount of time and check DC is to the discretion of the DM.

 #### DEFENSIVE DUELIST
 *Prerequisite: Dexterity 13 or higher*